-All injuries which come to staff attention, no matter how slight, are recorded in the First Aid Book and/or council HS2 Incident reporting form.
+All injuries which come to staff attention, no matter how slight, are recorded on the SLG (staff page/Tools/Medical Room) and if appropriate, on a council HS2 Incident reporting form.
 'Head bump notes' will be provided Medical Officer in the event of a head injury.
 In case of doubt as to whether or not a child's parent/carer should be immediately alerted, staff contact The Medical Officer or in their absence the Senior Deputy Head or Health and Safety Officer.
 In the event of an accident, if the parents (and their nominated contacts) are unavailable, the student may be sent to hospital to err on the side of caution.
 In these cases, the student will be accompanied by a member of staff.